-PROOF: A replica starts an instance only in Phase 1 of the algorithm and it increments the instance number atomically every time it executes Phase 1.
+PROOF: A replica starts an instance only in the Init phase of the algorithm and it increments the instance number atomically every time it executes Init.
 The instance number never decreases.
 If a replica loses the content of its memory (e.g., after a crash), it will be assigned a previously unused replica id by a safe external configuration service-so the same instance can never be started twice.